MikiMiller95/Homeostatic-Tunable-Assemblies/Figure2_row3/README.md

 # Figure 2, Row 3

 This directory reproduces the **third row of Figure 2 in the current paper**.
-It contains only the multi-pulse learning workflow that previously produced the panels located at `ax[1,1]`, `ax[1,2]`, and `ax[1,3]` in `Fig3.pdf`.
+It contains only the multi-pulse learning workflow that in the third row of Figure 2.

-The simulation parameters, update equations, recorded quantities, analyses, and panel-specific plotting commands are unchanged.
-The code has only been isolated from the larger Figure 3 workflow, renamed for Figure 2 row 3, and reorganized with shorter comments and clearer sections.

 ## What is plotted